nuvolos-cloud/examples/data/worldbank_upload/stata/README.md

 odbc insert, table("FDI_GDP_PCT_STATA") connectionstring($conn_str) sqlshow create block
 ```

 The first statement makes sure that the table does not exist before uploading to it.
+In case you receive an access denied error, it means probably some other user has created the table with the same name.
+Use the Web UI to delete the existing table or pick another name.

 The second statement creates the `FDI_GDP_PCT_STATA` table and uploads all the variables in the memory to this table.
 It is very important to use the `block` modifier as this will greatly increase data writing performance to the database.

 ### Country codes